 Daryl Nagode graduated in 2011 from the University of Oklahoma, where he studied trombone performance with Dr. Irvin Wagner.
 Shortly after graduating, he became a member of Banana Seat, an established cover band based in Oklahoma City.

 Daryl is also a founding member of a brass quintet called the Boulevard Brass.
 The group was formed by friends and fellow OU alumni in the summer of 2011, and they have been active ever since, giving over 100 performances around Oklahoma in a wide variety of venues.

 Daryl also performs in a 7 piece brass band called the Boyd Street Brass, which is modeled after New Orleans street bands.
 Led by Jay Wilkinson, they perform a mix of instrumental music and vocal tunes featuring Jay, who writes all the music performed by the group.
 Boyd Street Brass performs mostly original music by Jay, but they also have many arrangements of popular songs.

-Daryl plays bass trombone in the Enid Symphony, and also performs regularly with St. Lukes United Methodist Church, Westminster Presbyterian Church, Sooner Theatre, Weizenhoffer Theatre, Rose State Theatre, Cimarron Opera, and the OKC Jazz Orchestra.
+Daryl also plays regularly at St. Lukes United Methodist Church, plays bass trombone in the Enid Symphony, subs in the OKC Philharmonic and other regional orchestras, subs in the OKC jazz orchestra, and performs on occasion with theaters in the area, including Weizenhoffer Theatre, Rose State Theatre, Painted Sky Opera, and Cimarron Opera.
 He also works part time as the webmaster for the OU School of Music.